MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/hackathon.md

 - [Semantic Kernel Samples](/semantic-kernel/samples/)

-# How to run
+# How to run [NEED TO UPDATE - SAMPLE TABLE BELOW]
 The hackathon will consist of four main phases: welcome, overview, development, and presentation.
-Here is an approximate agenda and structure for each phase but feel free to modify this based on your team.:
+Here is an approximate agenda and structure for each phase but feel free to modify this based on your team:

 | Time  | Phase       | Description                                                                                                                                                                                                                                                                                                                                                                              |
 | ----- | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |